 Child abuse and neglect refer to the actions or inactions of a child's caregiver or parent who are capable of inflicting physical, sexual, or emotional harm on the child.
 It can also be referred to as child maltreatment and is also defined within the legal framework of a country or state as constituting a criminal infringement of the rights of a child.,

 Child abuse and neglect include:

 Abuse and neglect of the elderly refer to physical, emotional, sexual abuse, or abandonment of the aged by relatives or caregivers.
-Elderly abuse includes the following:
+Elderly abuse includes: